 *The credibility, professionalism, and roles of the HR department

 2009-present: Elaine started her current position with the School of Labor and Employment Relations at the Pennsylvania State University, headed by Professor Paul Clark.
-She is currently the Graduate Program Director, Director of the Center for International Human Resource Studies, and has been responsible for running International HRM classes on undergraduate, graduate, and professional Masters programs both in residence and online.
+She is currently Associate Director of the School, Graduate Program Director, and Director of the Center for International Human Resource Studies.
+She is also responsible for running International HRM classes on undergraduate, graduate, and professional Masters programs both in residence and online.
 She is also involved in conducting various research projects and writing for academic and practitioner publications.
 Elaine founded the Center of International Human Resource Studies in 2013, since when she has organized regular bi-annual Global Conferences on International Human Resource Management.

 2006-2009: Elaine took up her position as Assistant Professor at Tilburg University, working with Professor Jaap Paauwe.
 Elaine was involved in numerous research projects (including a SHRM Foundation-funded project looking at employee engagement), authoring publications, teaching graduate students, mentoring doctoral students, and conducting executive development activities.
 Elaine was the organizer of the 2007 5th International Conference of the Dutch HRM Network held at Tilburg University.